MicrosoftDocs/fabric-docs/docs/data-factory/connector-http.md

 ---
-title: How to create HTTP connection
+title: How to create an HTTP connection
-description: This article provides information about how to do create HTTP connection in Trident.
+description: This article provides information about how to do create an HTTP connection in Trident.
 author: pennyzhou-msft
 ms.author: xupzhou
 ms.topic: how-to